bczsalba/teahaz-client/notes.md

 # BUGS
+- [ ] get_loop doesn't support multiple sending messages, double messages are caused
-- [ ] add_new button in themes
+- [ ] add_new button in themes is hidden & doesn't work
 - [ ] only the first element in multipage containers resizes
-- [ ] get_loop doesn't support multiple sending messages, double messages are caused

-# TODO
+# FEATURES
-- [ ] change infield cursor char depending on mode
+## upcoming checklist
 - handle errors:
-    * these should get you stuck in an infinite loop
+    * these should get you stuck in an infinite loop of retry
     * [ ] Connection Refused
     * [ ] bad url
     * [ ] nodename nor service.. no internet

-# FEATURES
-## upcoming checklist
 - [ ] add loading screens to server functions
     + [ ] global object gets created, whos value can be set by functions
     + [ ] it launches a thread, then is killed by the caller